UNiXMIT/UNiXextend/docs/trace.md

 8. Select “All events” and “Native Process Monitor Format” then click OK.

-9. Zip up the log file and attach it to the support incident.
+9. Zip up the log file and attach it to the support case.